niftyduck/MineflayerTestbench/README.md

 Note that there is also a specific case for the player `@player` where if instead of a valid entity id we put the 'player', that position will be where the agent spawns in, regardless of the name of the agent.

 #### Tags/IDs
 To simplify dealing with coordinates and entity selectors, a tagging system similar to the one used in [LabRecruits](https://github.com/iv4xr-project/labrecruits/wiki/Defining-a-level) has been implemented.
-Using the `^` symbol at the end of any block or entityt definition will cause anything following it to become a tag of the preceding block or entity.
+Using the `^` symbol at the end of any block or entity definition will cause anything following it to become a tag of the preceding block or entity.
+You can also tag an empty air block by omiting anything before the symbol.

 Examples: